-There are a few roles in paid employment, or freelancing within establishments.
+There are a few roles in paid employment or freelancing within establishments.
 These could be based with luxury health spas, wellbeing centres, health shops, companies hosting wellness retreats, hospitals, and other healthcare settings.

-Job search under 'complementary therapist' will return more results than searching specifically for naturopath roles.
-Following companies on social media may enable job seekers to find opportunities when they arise.
 The College for Naturopathic Medicine (CNM) advertises its own and nationwide vacancies at CNM Jobs and Opportunities.

-It's important for you to continue to develop your practise and to stay up to date with new scientific technologies and research through continuing professional development (CPD), which is also likely to be a requirement of professional memberships.
+It's important for you to continue to develop your practice and to stay up to date with new scientific technologies and research through continuing professional development (CPD), which is also likely to be a requirement of professional memberships.
 For example, the Naturopathic Nutrition Association (NNA) requires 30 hours of CPD each year.

 Activities range from webinars, short courses, online courses and sector events to day-to-day research, personal development, and work shadowing.
 Discover opportunities at: